TransformDevTeam/git-practice/README.md

 Task 2:

-Create a pull request to merge changes to the master branch.
+Create a pull request for approval.
+If approved by other team member, merge changes to the master branch.
+(Next time, we will change the git repository settings so that you cannot merge into the master branch without having atleast 1 team member approving the pull request)

 Task 3:

-Review, comment, and approve pull requests to merge branches!
+Review, comment, approve, and merge pull requests to merge branches!

 Task 4: